MicrosoftDocs/sdk-api/sdk-api-src/content/cfapi/ns-cfapi-cf_process_info.md

 ### -field ImagePath

 The absolute path of the main executable file including the volume name in the format of NT file path.
-If the platform failed to retrieve the image path, “UNKNOWN” will be returned.
+If the platform failed to retrieve the image path, `UNKNOWN` will be returned.

 ### -field PackageName